the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-For the two assertions, we use two new assertive functions called `toBeInTheDocument` and `toHaveAttribute`.
+For the two assertions, we use the two assertive functions `toBeInTheDocument` and `toHaveAttribute`.
 These are to verify an element with the text "Jordan Walke" is in the document, and the presence of an element with the text "React" with a specific `href` attribute value.
 Over time, you will see more of these assertive functions being used.

 RTL's `getByText` search function finds the one element with the visible texts "Jordan Walke" and "React".
 We can use the `getAllByText` equivalent to find more than one element.
 Similar equivalents exist for other search functions.